t15k/yelp/README.md

 # Yelp academic data on Spark

-This is a Docker setup for bootstraping a Spark environment for querying the Yelp academic dataset (excluding the photofile).
+This is a Docker setup for bootstraping a Spark environment for querying the Yelp academic dataset (excluding the photo file).
 It does not take the the Yelp tar ball as a parameter, but expect the dataset to be available in a directory mounted on /data (will be demonstrated shortly).

 ## Getting the data
 The Yelp data is not part of this repository.
-Go to [https://www.yelp.com/dataset\_challenge/dataset], fill out the form and download the bundle.
+Go to https://www.yelp.com/dataset\_challenge/dataset, fill out the form and download the bundle.
 I put my bundle (unpacked )in /var/yelp, to make it available for the Docker container.
-If you put it in a different location, please make sure to update the path in docker run command below.
+If you put it in a different location, please make sure to update the path in the docker run command below.

-    # unpacking and storing in location to be mounted on the Docker container.
+    # unpacking and storing in a location to be mounted on the Docker container.
     > mkdir -p /var/yelp
     > mv yelp_dataset_challenge_round9.tgz /var/yelp
     > cd /var/yelp